shaunx2f/log-2-triggers/README.md

 # log-2-triggers

 Python script that can be used to convert a log file into list of pulls with associated triggers<br>
+Uses XIVAPI to find jobs of players when they use an action so triggers can mention which role got which debuff etc.

 **TODO/Limitations**
 - Currently only covers 8-man and 24-man alliance duties